-While Blue Origin stock is not currently available, it may be in the future, especially with the interest surrounding the space tourism industry.
+While Blue Origin stock is not currently available, it will likely be in the future, especially with the interest surrounding the space tourism industry.

-Blue Origin’s owner, Jeff Bezos, is becoming far more involved with the company as of this year, and if the price of Amazon stock is any indication for what’s to come from Blue Origin, you can bet that Blue Origin stock will be priced high when finally available.
+Blue Origin’s owner, Jeff Bezos, is becoming much more involved with the company this year, and if the price of Amazon stock is any indication, you can bet that Blue Origin stock will be priced high when finally available.